eric-ai-lab/R2H/README.md

 Three converted datasets are available at https://drive.google.com/drive/folders/11Le4tX3A_tPePgpc31c7Acgv33OX9JDl?usp=share_link

+Each dataset is split to train, seen and unseen validation set according to the original splits. **Especially, we create a sample set for each dataset to help better understanding of our data**.

 In RDH task, the helper agent outputs responses based on individual task performer's help requests.
 We format and convert all three datasets to suit the training and evaluation on RDH task.
 Each data sample contains the input as a natural language inquirey about the navigation from the task performer, visual observation from the task performer and a sequence of images showing oracle information for the navigation; the output as a natural language response corresponding to the inquirey.